mstksg/backprop/doc/03-manipulating-bvars.md

 Using the lens based interface, you can't directly pattern match and construct fields.
-To allow for directly pattern matching, there's another interface involving the "Higher-Kinded Data" techniques described in [this article][hkd].
+To allow for directly pattern matching, there's another interface option involving the "Higher-Kinded Data" techniques described in [this article][hkd].

 [hkd]: http://reasonablypolymorphic.com/blog/higher-kinded-data/